Advanced Vocab Words - Set 8 Flashcards

 65

-# Which vocabulary word means the following? v. to forcibly suppress v. to extinguish ## Footnote *Hint: starts with "q"*
+# Name the vocab term: v. to forcibly suppress v. to extinguish ## Footnote *Hint: starts with "q"*

 quash ## Footnote synonyms: defeat, destroy, squash, suppress, extinguish The court decided to _quash_ the earlier ruling.